 Exploring Beyoğlu District Istanbul Turkey

-This first week back in Istanbul has been a blur… So far, I’ve explored areas of Beyoğlu district and its endlessly-entertaining side streets!
-Since 2013, I’ve visited Istanbul several times.
+This first week back in Istanbul has been a blur… So far, I’ve explored Beyoğlu district and its endlessly-entertaining side streets!
+Since 2013, Istanbul has been on my travel itinerary, and I’ve visited several times.
 The last visit, June 2021, was during covid, so of course the atmosphere was entirely different.
-With a population of 16 million, the density can be overwhelming, but the diversity is fascinating.
+With a population of 16 million, city density can be overwhelming, but the diversity is fascinating.

 Night View from Apartment